KQM-git/TCL/evidence/characters/pyro/yoimiya.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/908499139703214080/908507642199150652/transcript-yoi-kindling-arrows-and-amos.html)

 **Findings:**
- Kindling arrows are affected by Amos' Bow's passive, and it is very easy for Kindling arrows to gain all 5 stacks because of how slowly they move.
+ Kindling Arrows are affected by Amos' Bow's passive, and it is very easy for Kindling Arrows to gain all 5 stacks because of how slowly they move.

 **Evidence:**
 [Kindling Arrow affected by Amos' Bow's passive at various ranges](https://www.youtube.com/watch?v=-OAt8g15qkM&ab_channel=Ayzel)